$n$-bridge braids and the braid index: Introduction

 \subsection{Motivation and Summary}

 Knots and links play an important role in low-dimensional topology.
-One simple way to measure the complexity of a knot $K$ is the \textit{braid index}.

-\begin{defn} Let $K$ be a knot in $S^3$.
-The braid index, $i(K)$, is the minimum number of strands required to represent $K$ as the closure of a braid on as many strands. \end{defn}

-As every knot is realized as the closure of some braid \cite{Alexander}, the braid index is a well defined knot invariant.
-In general, the braid index of knots is difficult to compute.
-The simplest infinite family for which the braid index is computed are the $T(p,q)$ torus knots: it is well known that $i(T(p,q))=\min\{p,q\}$.
+One simple way to measure the complexity of a link $L$ in $S^3$ is the \textit{braid index}, $i(L)$, which is the minimum number of strands required to represent $L$ as the closure of a braid on as many strands.
+As every link is realized as the closure of some braid \cite{Alexander}, the braid index is a well defined link invariant.
+Even for knots, the braid index is often quite difficult to compute.
+The simplest infinite family for which the braid index is computed are the $T(p,q)$ torus knots for which $i(T(p,q))=\min\{p,q\}$.
+Analogous formulas in the literature are rare.

-One generalization of torus knots are \textit{1-bridge braids}, which are well studied from the Dehn surgery perspective.
+It is natural to hope that generalizations of torus knots lend themselves to closed braid index formulas.
+One axis along which we can generalize comes from the Dehn surgery perspective.
 Dehn surgery is a powerful operation within 3--manifold topology: every 3--manifold is obtained by Dehn surgery along some link in $S^3$ \cite{Lickorish:DehnSurgery, Wallace:DehnSurgery}.
 Despite the ubiquity of this technique, some of the most basic questions about Dehn surgery remain open.
-For example, the infamous \textit{Berge Conjecture} predicts exactly which knots in $S^3$ admit a Dehn surgery to \textit{lens spaces}, the rational homology 3--spheres admiting genus--1 Heegaard splittings \cite{Berge}.
+For example, the infamous \textit{Berge Conjecture} predicts exactly which knots in $S^3$ admit a Dehn surgery to \textit{lens spaces}, the rational homology 3--spheres admitting genus--1 Heegaard splittings \cite{Berge}.
 Moser \cite{Moser:TorusKnots} showed that torus knots always admit Dehn surgeries to lens spaces.
-In fact, there are an infinite sub-family of 1-bridge braids that also admit lens spaces surgeries; these are the \textit{Berge-Gabai knots} \cite{Berge:SolidTorus, Gabai:SolidTori, Gabai:1BridgeBraids}.
-While only some 1-bridge braids admit lens space surgeries, all 1-bridge braids admit \textit{L-space surgeries} \cite{GLV:11LSpace}.
-In particular, they are some of the few explicit examples of hyperbolic L-space knots, making them a valuable probe into the \textit{L-space conjecture} \cite{Juhasz:Survey, BoyerGordonWatson}.
+Lens spaces are examples of \textit{L-spaces}: the closed, connected, oriented 3-manifolds with ``small'' Heegaard Floer homology \cite{OSz:LensSpaceSurgeries}.
+It immediately follows that torus knots are examples of knots admitting a Dehn surgery to L-spaces.
+Thus, one way to generalize torus knots would be to identify other knots which \textit{also} admit Dehn surgeries to L-spaces.